thorsten/phpMyFAQ/documentation/documentation.md

 *   the directory **data/**
 *   the directory **images/**

-Open the following URL in your browser:
+Download the latetst phpMyFAQ package and copy the contents into your existing FAQ directory, the open the following URL in your browser:

 `http://www.example.com/faq/setup/update.php`